-Existing residents will be contacted and their opinions taken into account.
-The Royal Mail is also consulted for their view on the issue.
+Existing property owners will be contacted and their opinions taken into account as well as the Royal Mail.
 This is a very time consuming and possibly disruptive process and is only undertaken after careful consideration taking into account public safety and benefit to the residents.

 The Council is responsible for repair and maintenance of street nameplates when this becomes necessary, due to accidental damage, vandalism or normal wear and tear.